Essay’d is a writing, curatorial, research, educational, services, and advocacy project based in Detroit

-We began as an online writing project in Dec 2014 publishing short, illustrated essays about Detroit artists.
-After each ten artists we had an exhibition of their work.
-Early on, Wayne State University Press began publishing each year’s worth of (thirty) illustrated essays in a book form.
+We began as an online writing project in Dec 2014, publishing short, illustrated essays about Detroit artists.
+After every ten artists, we had an exhibition of their work.
+Early on, Wayne State University Press began publishing each year’s worth of (thirty) illustrated essays in book form.

 In 2017 we took on the art programming at Detroit’s Orchestra Hall and initiated the Art@TheMax program.
-This has included a number of highly memorable exhibitions, installations, and events, and has resulted in the work of Essay’d artists being seen by hundreds of thousands of the DSO’s patrons.
+This included a number of highly memorable exhibitions, installations, and events, and it resulted in the work of Essay’d artists being seen by hundreds of thousands of the DSO’s patrons.

-Since the spring of 2018 we have run a series of “Questions of Curating” workshops, often in collaboration with MOCAD.
-In these intensive, highly collaborative workshops participants apply curatorial principles to develop their own projects.
-The results have been quite spectacular with each cohort going on to produce significant projects.
-You can read what the participant say about the workshops here.
+Since the spring of 2018, we have run a series of curatorial workshops, often in collaboration with MOCAD.
+In these intensive, highly collaborative workshops, participants apply curatorial principles to develop their own projects.
+The results have been quite spectacular, with each cohort going on to produce significant projects.
+You can read what the participants say about the workshops here.

-Through slowly building the Essay’d project, we’ve developed an unprecedented community of artists, writers, curators, venues, art professionals, and general art appreciators.
+Through the process of building the Essay’d project, we’ve developed an unprecedented community of artists, writers, curators, venues, art professionals, and general art appreciators.
 If you have any comments or questions, please don’t hesitate to contact: steve (at) essayd.org or matthew (at) essayd.org